When you’re serving up brisket you have a few options of how to cut it.

 Now let’s get it straight, sometimes brisket is served to look good on the plate and other times it is served to taste good!

-It has to do with the fat content and shape of each piece
+It also has to do with the fat content and shape of each piece

 .Now if you’re serving your brisket fresh, I would suggest going for sliced pieces from the flat.